UdayKiranVEGI/Anti-Sleep-Alarm/README.md

 void readSensorState() {
 // If the difference in time between the previous reading is larger than intervalsensor if(currentMillis - previousSensorMillis > intervalSensor) {
-// Read the digital value of the sensor (LO
+// Read the digital value of the sensor (LOW/HIGH)
 ![Circuit](https://github.com/UdayKiranVEGI/Anti-Sleep-Alarm/assets/84384630/4372db4d-07f6-4737-a9a8-f83507e036d9)
-W/HIGH)
 int SensorState = digitalRead(sensorPin);
 // If the button has been active AND
 // If the sensor wasn't activated before AND